On The Cover – Celeste: “This album is me taking a firm stance and saying, ‘This is who I am’”

 Styling by Ella Lucia

-Makeup by Porsche Poon
+Makeup by Porsche Poon using NARS cosmetics

 Hair by James Catalano